 Peak Gear Guide Editorial Team

-Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts who collectively log over 1,000 trail nights each year.
-Every product we recommend is tested in real conditions by people who depend on their gear.
-We are not sponsored by any brand and purchase most test products with our own funds.
+Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts.
+Every product we recommend is researched against manufacturer specs, independent field-test data, and verified owner reports from people who depend on their gear.
+We are not sponsored by any brand.

 Editorial Disclosure

 Peak Gear Guide is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission at no additional cost to you.
-Our editorial team tests every product independently and recommendations are never influenced by affiliate partnerships.
-Last updated April 4, 2026.
+Our editorial team researches every product independently using manufacturer specs, field-test data, and verified owner feedback, and recommendations are never influenced by affiliate partnerships.
+Last updated May 13, 2026.